Citizenship Act: Microsoft CEO Satya Nadella criticises new law, says, ‘It’s just bad’

 The good news, Nadella added, was that the matter was being debated and not hidden away in India – “a messy democracy”.

-Nadella, who grew up in Hyderabad, is the first major tech CEO to speak up against the Act.
+Nadella, who grew up in Hyderabad, is the first major tech CEO to speak up against the Citizenship Amendment Act.
 Soon after BuzzFeed News’ Editor-in-Chief Ben Smith put up Nadella’s comments, Microsoft tweeted a statement.

 “Every country will and should define its borders, protect national security and set immigration policy accordingly,” Nadella was quoted as saying.
 “And in democracies, that is something that the people and their governments will debate and define within those bounds.
 I’m shaped by my Indian heritage, growing up in a multicultural India and my immigrant experience in the United States.”